Sorry, you need to enable JavaScript to visit this website.

 baby image

-Newborn Hearing Screening Program is designed to ensure that all infants born in the District of Columbia get a newborn hearing screening before they are discharged from the hospital.
-Infants that do not pass the initial and repeat screenings will be evaluated and linked to hospitals, primary health care providers, public health workers and others for appropriate treatment.
-The Program also provides culturally-competent support to families throughout the screening, diagnostic, and intervention stages.
+DC Early Hearing Detection and Intervention (DC EHDI) Program (Newborn Hearing Screening) is designed to ensure that all infants born in the District of Columbia get a newborn hearing screening before they are discharged from the hospital (or before they are 1 month of age).
+Infants that do not pass the initial and repeat screenings will be evaluated and linked to hospitals, primary health care providers, and other outpatient facilities and community settings for appropriate testing and treatment.

-If your child has an abnormal screen or did not receive a hearing or metabolic screening before leaving the hospital, or if you would like more information, call 1-800-MOM-BABY or 1-800-666-2229.
+If your child has an abnormal screen or did not receive a dried blood spot (metabolic), hearing or CCHD screening before leaving the hospital, or if you would like more information, call Help Me Grow at 1-800-MOM-BABY or 1-800-666-2229.

 Related Services: